Strengthen Your Entire Core With This Quick, 4-Move Body-Weight Workout

 Modifications and Variations

-To make this move a little easier, drop to your knees while you hold a side plank (shown on the left).
+To make this move a little easier, drop to your knees while you hold a side plank (shown in the video on the right).

 Activity Body-Weight Workout